 6. Lorentz National Park

-A UNESCO World Heritage Site, this park is situated between Timika and Agats in Papau.
-At 6.2 million acres (2.5 million hectares), Lorentz National Park is the largest protected area in Southeast Asia.
+Nestled between Agats and Timika in Papau, the UNESCO World Heritage Site of Lorentz National Park spreads across an area of 6.2 million acres that also happens to be Southeast Asia’s largest protected area.
 The vast expanses of the park encompass lowland wetlands and tropical marine environment, as well as the highest mountain in Indonesia, Puncak Jaya, capped with permanent ice fields.
 Reaching 16,024 feet (4,884 meters), the mountain is the tallest peak between the Andes and the Himalayas, and one of only three equatorial glaciers in the world.
 The biodiversity of the park supports rare animals.
 This is also a region where you can find many isolated tribes, including the Asmat (Komoro, Sempan), Amungme, Mimika, Ngalik, Nduga, Somohai and Western Dani.
 This is one of the best national parks in Indonesia and a must-visit when you are in the country.

 Entry Fee: INR 731